SDWebImage/SDWebImageLinkPlugin/README.md

 By using this plugin, it allows you to use your familiar View Category method from SDWebImage, to load rich link's poster image, with the URL or `LPMetadata`.
 And make it easy to use `LPLinkView` with cache support.

+See more about Link Presentation in [WWDC 262: Embedding and Sharing Visually Rich Links](https://developer.apple.com/videos/play/wwdc2019/262/)

 ## Requirements

 + iOS 13+